dogstyle/page/README.md

 ## Extending
 By itself PAGE is rather low level and primitive.
-It's not an ajax library or anything fancy like that.
+It's not an ajax library / dom library like jQuery.
-It's most basic and important role is to organize everything inside your app into an easy to navigate single variable that you can explore with the console tool.
+It's most basic and important role is to organize everything inside your app into an easy to navigate single variable that you can explore with a console.

 That being said, there are already many Extensions that can be added to PAGE to support greater ability beyond Constructors.
 Extensions can mutate the prototype and instance of PAGE itself, or add functionality to it.